MicrosoftDocs/powerapps-docs/powerapps-docs/teams/employee-ideas-architecture.md

 ### Execution details while deleting an idea question

-1. Existing ddea questions can be deleted while a campaign is being edited.
+1. Existing idea questions can be deleted while a campaign is being edited.

 1. Selecting **Delete** removes question from the **colQuestions** collection, and adds the deleted question the **colQuestionsToDelete** collection.